abdullah8a0/depolariser/README.md

 Depolariser is a platform that suggests news articles and sources to promote exposure to opposing viewpoints.
 Our goal is to create a safe environment that encourages critical thinking and informed discourse by diversifying the news sources consumed by the public.

-The website is deployed at [depolariser.herokuapp.com](depolariser.herokuapp.com).
-To learn more about the project, check out our [Learn More](depolariser.herokuapp.com/learnmore) page.
+The website is deployed at [depolariser.herokuapp.com](https://depolariser.herokuapp.com).
+To learn more about the project, check out our [Learn More](https://depolariser.herokuapp.com/learnmore) page.
 It was built using React, Node.js, Express, and MongoDB.
+The CSS and styling was done completely manually.

 ## Getting Started